• Skip to main content

 Make up the jelly according to the instructions on the packet of jelly.

-In Australia, aeroplane jelly is made by adding one cup of boiling water to the jelly crystals in a heatproof jug, stirring, and then adding 200ml of cold water before stirring again.
+In Australia, Aeroplane Jelly is made by adding one cup of boiling water to the jelly crystals in a heatproof jug, stirring, and then adding 200ml of cold water before stirring again.

 To make your "ponds", pour an equal amount of the unset jelly mixture into 4 clear plastic cups.
+Place the cups into fridge to set for at least 6 hours, ideally overnight.

 Once set, cut a small slit into the top of the jelly to hold the frog in place.

 Place a frog into position in each cup and place in fridge until ready to serve.
+Serve with a spoon and watch the smiles appear and the frogs disappear.

 Q. Can I make them up in advance?

-The jelly can me made up to 5 days in advance, but add the chocolate frogs on the day you plan to serve them.
+The jelly can me made up to 2-3 days in advance, but add the chocolate frogs on the day you plan to serve them.

 Q. What is the best way to store Frog in a Pond?